 After experiencing such a traumatic event, you might feel relief talking through the experience with those around you.
 Try to refrain from doing so.
 Anything you say could be documented and eventually used against you if it so much as hints at any wrongdoing on your part that contributed to the accident.
 Save the chit chat for after you hire an attorney to represent your rights.

-If you have been injured in a train accident in San Francisco or the surrounding area, call the experienced train accident lawyers at Willoughby Brod today.
+If you have been injured in a train accident in San Francisco or the surrounding area, call the experienced train accident lawyers at Brod Law Firm today.
 Our attorneys have helped countless victims of train accidents obtain a full recovery on their injuries, and we are here to help you achieve those same results.
 Contact us at (800) 427-7020 or visit us online to schedule your free consultation today.

 (image courtesy of kholodnitskiy-maksim)